NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 General contractors in West Virginia must hold a state license from the West Virginia Contractor Licensing Board, part of the Division of Labor, for any project valued at more than $2,500.
 License classifications include General Building, General Engineering, Residential and various specialty trades.

-Applicants must pass both a trade exam and a business and law exam and submit proof of insurance and financial responsibility.
+Applicants must pass both a trade exam and a business and law exam, and they must submit proof of business insurance and financial responsibility.

 Required business insurance in West Virginia: